A Systemic Constellations workshop

 — Ursula K. Le Guin

-A systemic constellation, sometimes known as a family constellation, is a creative way of addressing a wide range of difficult issues in relationships, families, at work, with health or other challenges.
-The approach involves taking the widest possible view of a situation through the creation of a ‘human map’, providing a different perspective on a persistent story.
-We consider loyalties to those who came before us (our parents and ancestors), how they help and hinder us, and how we can move forward freely.
+If you have not experienced Systemic Constellations work before, it can be difficult to explain!
+It is essentially a creative way of addressing a wide range of issues in relationships, families, at work, with health or other challenges.
+The approach involves taking the widest possible view of a situation through the creation of a ‘human map’, providing an objective perspective on a persistent story.

 Who the workshop is for